JJConsulting/JJMasterData/doc/MasterData.Docs/articles/components/alert.md

 > JJAlert does consider internationalization.

-You can check all JJAlert properties at <xhref:JJMasterData.Core.UI.Components.JJAlert>
+You can check all JJAlert properties at <xhref:JJMasterData.Web.Components.JJAlert>